 Let's throw caution to the wind!

-With it's more contemporary feeling black background and 'chains' galore, this next quilt is the perfect choice to help clean out some of your fabric scraps.
+With its more contemporary-feeling black background and 'chains' galore, this next quilt is the perfect choice to help clean out some of your fabric scraps.

 Notice the bright green patches that form a border around the chains when the blocks are assembled.

-The contrast between the black background and this 'organized' or 'planned' green holds the whole design together.
-The scraps themselves are mostly mediums and darks with a few lights thrown in for that 'sparkle' factor.
 Use a 1 inch finished grid and this dazzling layout is truly a stash buster and a piecing tour de force!